lukules/Microservices/README.md

 Uber Eats-like Food Delivery Microservices Application Project Overview

 This project is a simplified version of a food delivery system like Uber Eats, where users can browse restaurants, add items to their basket, and place orders.
 The architecture follows a microservices-based approach, where each service handles a specific domain, ensuring scalability, modularity, and independent development.
+Data was scrapped from Wolt site.
 Key Features

     User Authentication: Users can register, login, and authenticate using JSON Web Tokens (JWT).